 Based on over 70 years of poverty-fighting and humanitarian action experience, CARE has defined an overarching approach for all our programmes: to tackle the underlying causes of poverty and social injustice to bring lasting change to the lives of poor and vulnerable people.
 The focus of our actions is determined from analysing the underlying causes of poverty and drivers of change at all levels, to help us to identify the most impactful courses of action in line with CARE’s vision and expertise, alongside our partners and allies.CARE prioritises three ways of addressing the main underlying causes of poverty and social injustice that we encounter all around the world: gender inequality; poor governance and unequal power relations; and humanitarian crises and climate change.
-We address these underlying causes of poverty and social justice by strengthening gender equality and women’s voice, promoting inclusive governance, and increasing resilience.
+We address these underlying causes of poverty and social injustice by strengthening gender equality and women’s voice, promoting inclusive governance, and increasing resilience.

 Based on CARE’s commitment to the rights of all people to live free from poverty, we promote the empowerment of women and girls, and engage with men and boys, to transform unequal power relationships and address gender inequality.
 We place particular emphasis on strengthening the voice of women and girls and enabling them to influence the decisions that affect their lives.
 We support women’s struggles to achieve their full and equal human rights, including girls’ right to education.
 This includes balancing practical, daily, individual achievements with long-term efforts to challenge unequal social rules and institutions.
 CARE supports local actors, particularly women, to build trust within and between communities.
 We seek to amplify women’s voices at higher decision-making levels.
 We also focus on preventing sexual and gender-based violence and provide support and counselling to women survivors.